Shared ownership can help you get a foot on the property ladder. We can help you find your way through the process.

-Our team of Residential solicitors can help you find your way, and determine if shared ownership is right for you.
+Our Residential property team are experienced in all the legal aspects of purchasing, selling or staircasing a shared ownership home and members of the Law Society Conveyancing quality scheme.
 In addition to our legal expertise, Tees has the financial insight to guide your purchase.
 Our team of financial advisors can help you find the right mortgage lender for your situation.

 You’ll find our Residential Property Team helpful and easy to talk to.